A campus for Bristol

 Wild Spaces

-Wild Spaces is a new commission featuring a participatory programme and temporary artworks that will investigate the natural landscape around the new campus.
+Wild Spaces will be led by Room 13 Hareclive - an independent artists’ studio co-run by children from Hareclive Primary School in Hartcliffe.
+This commission will investigate the natural ecologies around the site with a participatory programme and temporary artworks.
 It will focus on TQEC's access to the waterfront as a platform for examining the bigger picture of wild spaces across the city.

 Improving connections